 How to Get There

-Are you hauling scooters and Driving to Classic Not Plastic?
-Whether you’re road-tripping from Northern California, or heading from inland to the coast, the main roads to Long Beach are California Highway 1, Interstate 5, and the Pacific Coast Highway, right down to smaller connections like the 110, 405, and 710.
+Whether you’re road-tripping from Northern California or heading from inland to the coast, the main roads to Long Beach are California Highway 1, Interstate 5, and the Pacific Coast Highway, plus connections like the 110, 405, and 710.

-If you’re even vaguely familiar with the driving direction scenes from SNL’s The Californians, you will want to map out your journey well in advance.
-Remain positive all will go well, turn the AC on, breathe deep with your windows up, and drive with care.
+If you’re familiar with the driving directions from SNL’s The Californians, you’ll want to map out your journey in advance.
+Remain positive and drive with care!

 A red and blue neon sign announcing Fly DC Jets with a circular logo and airplane silhouette, glows in the night sky near Long Beach airport in California, home of Long Beach Classic Scooter Club's annual Classic Not Plastic Scooter Rally on Memorial Day weekend, photo ©Kate Dana

-Long Beach is also accessible from Los Angeles International Airport (LAX), 1 World Way in L.A., which sees nearly every major U.S. airline imaginable daily.
-LAX is about 22 miles from downtown Long Beach, about a 40-minute drive via 405.
+If you’re flying to Los Angeles International Airport (LAX), at 1 World Way in L.A., you’ll arrive about 22 miles from downtown Long Beach, for an average 40-minute drive via 405.

-Are you Riding to Classic Not Plastic?
-With its sunny location in Long Beach, several dedicated riders make the trek via vintage bike – coming from as far away as.
-If you ride, remember there’s safety in numbers, so ride with a friend, pack light, and be prepared for any necessary roadside repairs.
+Each year, several dedicated riders make the trek via vintage scooter.
+If you ride, remember there’s safety in numbers!
+Join a friend, pack light, and be prepared for any probable roadside repairs.

 A vintage Lambretta adorned with a vintage travel bag, chrome racks, and a small helmet resting on the seat, sits parked on the street near DiPiazza's pizza place in Long Beach, CA, home of Long Beach Classic Scooter Club's annual Classic Not Plastic Scooter Rally on Memorial Day weekend, photo ©Kate Dana